 Who can request meal swipes?

-Any current CMU student who does not have a meal plan may request a block of 10 meals by completing the online form found on the CMU Student Food Pantry Engage Central Page.
+Any current CMU student who does not have a meal plan, including FLEX dollars, may request a block of 10 meals by completing the Meal Swipe Registration Form on the CMU Student Food Pantry Engage Central Platform.

 I have a meal plan.
 Can I still get help?

 Students with an existing meal plan are not currently eligible to receive additional meal swipes, but help is still available.
-Any student may receive food at the Student Food Pantry, and those who need additional help can speak to a Care Advocate about additional support available by calling 989-774-2273.
+Any student may receive food at the CMU Student Food Pantry, and those who need additional help can speak to a Care Advocate about additional support available by calling (989) 774-2273.

 Other questions about any of these programs?